-District. - (b) Within the Old and Historic Alexandria District, but outside the boundaries of the Central Business District, outdoor dining shall comply with the following: - (1) Outdoor dining shall be accessory to an approved indoor restaurant. - Outdoor dining, shall not encroach onto the public rright of way unless authorized by an encroachment ordinance. - (3) A maximum of 20 seats may be located at outdoor tables in front-6 the restaurant.
-The outdoor seats permitted are in addition to the indoor seats. - (4) The hours of operation for the outdoor dining shall be the same as permitted for the indoor restaurant. - (5) No live entertainment shall be permitted in the outdoor seating area. - (6) Outdoor seating areas shall not include advertising signage, including on umbrellas. - (7) On site alcohol service is permitted; no off premise alcohol sales are permitted. - (8) A plan shall be submitted with dimensions showing the layout for the outdoor dining area and depicting the design, location, size and space of the dining area, chairs, tables, barriers, umbrellas and other components to be located within the area, and such additional information as the Director may reasonably require. - (9) The outdoor dining area shall be cleared and washed at the close of each business day that it is in use. - (10) Parking is not required for the first eight restaurant seats for outdoor dining,
+- On site alcohol service, to the extent allowed for indoor dining, is permitted; no off-premise alcohol sales are permitted. - (8) A plan shall be submitted with dimensions showing the layout for the outdoor dining area and depicting the design, location, size and space of the dining area, chairs, tables, barriers, umbrellas planters, wait stations, and other components to be located within the area, and such additional information as the Director may reasonably require. - (9) The outdoor dining area shall be cleared and washed at the close of each business day that it is in use. - (10) Within the NR zone area, parking is not required for the first 16 outdoor seats. - (11) The provisions of the King Street outdoor dining overlay zone in section 6-800 apply to regulate outdoor dining within the Central Business District.

-(M) (N) Specific standards for valet parking.
+(N) Specific standards for valet parking.